-Terri Raines was born in Eugene, Oregon, USA on July 20, 1964.
+Terri Raines was born in Eugene, Oregon, USA on the 20 July, 1964.
 Her father drove heavy-haul trucks and would often bring home wildlife that had been injured on the road.
 This instilled in Terri a love for wildlife and a desire to help animals from a very early age.

-At 22, Terri was running the family business, working part-time at an emergency veterinary hospital and operating a wildlife rehabilitation organisation called 'Cougar Country', rehabilitating and releasing predatory mammals such as cougars, bears and bobcats.
+At 22, Terri was running the family business, worked part-time at an emergency veterinary hospital and operated a wildlife rehabilitation organisation called 'Cougar Country', rehabilitating and releasing predatory mammals such as cougars, bears and bobcats.
 It was not long before she was caring for more than 300 animals a year.

 Steve and Terri’s wildlife documentaries have brought Australia Zoo to the world stage and have attracted visitors from across the world to the Sunshine Coast.
-Steve and Terri have filmed over 300 episodes of The Crocodile Hunter, Croc Diaries, Croc Files, New Breed Vets, Ghosts of War and Bindi: The Jungle Girl, and starred in the blockbuster movie The Crocodile Hunter: Collision Course.
-These programs are now seen by 142 countries and 500 million viewers worldwide.
+Steve and Terri have filmed over 300 episodes of The Crocodile Hunter, Croc Diaries, Croc Files, New Breed Vets, Ghosts of War and Bindi: The Jungle Girl, and starring in the blockbuster movie The Crocodile Hunter: Collision Course.
+These programs are now seen in 142 countries by 500 million viewers worldwide.

 In 2006, Terri was awarded an Honorary Member in the General Division of the Order of Australia for her ‘outstanding dedication to wildlife conservation and the tourism industry’.
-She was also the winner of the 2006 Ernst & Young Northern Region Social Entrepreneur of the Year, 2007 Queensland Telstra Business Women’s Award, and 2011 Marie Watson-Blake Award for Outstanding Contribution by an Individual at the Queensland Tourism Awards.
+She was also the winner of the 2006 Ernst & Young Northern Region Social Entrepreneur of the Year and 2007 Queensland Telstra Business Women’s Award.

 Becoming an Australian citizen in 2009, Terri continues to be a passionate wildlife spokesperson and conservation icon around the world.
-She actively speaks out and supports conservation issues, including the Steve Irwin Wildlife Reserve, a 135,000-hectare property in Cape York dedicated to Steve, threatened by strip mining for bauxite.
+She actively speaks out and supports conservation issues, including the Steve Irwin Wildlife Reserve, a 135,000-hectare property in Cape York dedicated to Steve.
+After a tireless seven year battle, Terri successfully spearheaded a campaign to save the Reserve from the threat of strip mining for bauxite in November 2013.
 Terri is determined to dedicate the rest of her life to Bindi, Robert and her husband's passion for conservation.